+[Rule 5 amended in Gazette 15 Nov 2011 p.
+4794.]

 6. Approved academic qualifications — individuals (s.
 21)

 (1) The Board may, on the application of an individual, approve an academic qualification, or a combination of qualifications, as an approved academic qualification in respect of that individual.